RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 ## Integration of existing schemas

 For each of these issues, we checked whether solutions were available in the Persons in Context model, Enslaved.org, Person Name Vocabulary, Schema.org, and SlaveVoyages.net.
-For each of these solutions we evaluated the viability for reuse in and presented our outcomes at the DH-Benelux in June 2025.
+For each of these solutions we evaluated the viability for reuse in and presented our outcomes in Q1 and Q2 2025.

 ### PiCo-M